 I always reach for a tried-and-true pasta recipe when I’m in the mood for something quick, easy, and comforting.
-If you prefer light, delicious vegetarian pasta recipes like this one, be sure to check out Gigi Hadid Vodka Pasta, Ricotta Lemon Pasta, and Pea and Mushroom Pasta.
+If you prefer light, delicious vegetarian pasta recipes like this one, be sure to check out Gigi Hadid Vodka Pasta, Ricotta Lemon Pasta, Garlic Butter Pasta, and Pea and Mushroom Pasta.

 This green pasta recipe requires a few simple ingredients that you likely already have on hand.
 The nutty parmesan pairs beautifully with the earthy spinach, and a hint of lemon and garlic brightens the dish.
 Here’s what you’ll need:

 - For the pasta: Any type of pasta would work for this recipe.
 I used linguine, but any other long or short pasta would also work.

 - To make the Italian green pasta sauce: Gather fresh baby spinach, parmesan cheese, garlic, kosher salt, black pepper, lemon juice, and olive oil.

 How to Make Green Pasta Sauce?

 I think we can all agree that homemade healthy pasta sauce is always the better option compared to its store-bought version.
 Fresh, flavorful, and ready in less than 30 minutes, this spinach-based pasta sauce will leave your taste buds wanting more.
 Here’s how to make it:

 - Cook the pasta: Bring a large pot of water to a boil.
 Add in the pasta and follow the package instructions to cook until it’s al dente.
 Once cooked, drain the pasta and save half a cup of the pasta water.
 Return the pasta to the pot and set aside.